MAPI_E_FAILONEPROVIDER and mailbox permissions

 - its mailbox is not hidden from Exchange address list

-- Log in on mailbox of the new account (e.g. using OWA).
+- Log in to the mailbox of the new account (e.g. using OWA).

 - Send and receive any message to make sure that mailbox is activated (you can send an email to itself).